WhenLamboMoon/docker-zen-node/README.md

 ## Requirements

-You will need a server with at least 4GB ram (swap is genearlly OK) to run a ZenCash secure node.
+You will need a server with at least 4GB ram (2GB memory w/ 2GB swap is genearlly OK) to run a ZenCash secure node.
+DigitalOcean and OVH have been popular providers amongst the community.
-You may use my DigitalOcean referral link to get $10 free credit https://m.do.co/c/afbafb6012b6

-The script has been tested with Ubuntu 16.04 but should work on any other Linux distribution.
+The script is designed to run on Ubuntu 16.04

-You will also need a domain name that is pointing to your server (eg. zennode.example.com)
+You will also need a domain name that is pointing to your server (eg. zennode.example.com) acme.sh will be used to provision and maintain a valid SSL certificate for your domain.

 ## Installation

-Invoking the script is best done on a fresh installation.
-Re-running the install script should not cause any issues.
+Invoking the script is best done on a fresh installation, however executing install script again should not cause any issues.

 ```